huilinghe19/spec_practices/README.md

       warning: libomniorb4-4.1.7-8.mga5.i586.rpm: Header V3 RSA/SHA1 Signature, key ID 80420f66: NOKEY
       libomniorb4-4.1.7-8.mga5.i586.rpm is for architecture i386 ; the package cannot be built on this system

- I can not install libomniorb4-4.1 on buster system. libomniorb4-4.2 in on buster system.
-I can not use spec any more.
+ I have downloaded a package "libomniorb4-4.1.7-8.mga5.i586.rpm" But I can not install this package on buster system. libomniorb4-4.2 in on buster system.
+I can not use spec any more (07.08.2020).

 ## spec with SmarAct MCS2 controller